cdholmes/acgc-python/README.md

 `pip install git+https://github.com/cdholmes/acgc-pylib`

-You can then use the package via `import acgc`.
+You can then use the package via `from acgc import <submodule>`.

 ## Contents

 The acgc package includes the following sub-modules.
 Import these via `from acgc import <submodule>` or `import acgc.<submodule> as <alias>`.
 Example: `import acgc.gctools as gct`

-- acgcstyle.py
+- figstyle.py
 Changes Matplotlib style to make figures closer to publication ready.
 - bstats.py
 Bivariate statistics